sign: Hopewell Rocks

 Big Cove as seen from walking on the beach

-As the yellow sign and clock below states, everyone MUST be off the beach by a certain time or they will find themselves under water.
+IMPORTANT As per the yellow sign and clock below, everyone MUST be off the beach by a certain time or they will find themselves under water.
 Later on down this page there is a photo of an emergency platform.
 One of the rangers told the two RV Gypsies that once an Australian was stranded there for six hours waiting to be rescued.
+That does NOT sound like fun.

 clock and sign warning